vSphere 7 Cloud Infrastructure for Modern Applications Part 1:

-A number of new features have been added to vSAN 7 alongside the vSphere 7 announcement, here are the key product enhancements:
+Several new features have been added to vSAN 7 alongside the vSphere 7 announcement, here are the key product enhancements:

 Simplified Lifecycle Management

-vSphere Lifecycle Manager (vLCM) is a new approach to unified software and firmware management increasing reliability and decreasing the number of update tools. vLCM is built around the desired state model and monitors and remediates compliance drift.
+vSphere Lifecycle Manager (vLCM) is a new approach to unified software and firmware management, increasing reliability and decreasing the number of update tools. vLCM is built around the desired state model and monitors and remediates compliance drift.
 Desired state and desired images are applied at cluster level and manage the server stack as a whole, across hypervisor, drivers, and firmware.
 Furthermore, the modular framework supports vendor firmware plugins such as Dell and HPE.

 Unified Block and File Storage

 Fully Integrated File Services provides a native file service built into the hypervisor through vSAN.
-Cluster capacity for vSAN can be provisioned into file shares with support for NFS v4.1 & v3, and file share quotas, unifying management of block and file storage. vSAN file shares are aimed at ease of use for both cloud native and traditional workloads running in the cluster, it is not necessarily a replacement for large scale filers.
+Cluster capacity for vSAN can be provisioned into file shares with support for NFS v4.1 & v3, and file share quotas, unifying management of block and file storage. vSAN file shares are aimed at ease of use for both cloud-native and traditional workloads running in the cluster, it is not necessarily a replacement for large scale filers.

 Expanded Data Services

 Continued Integration of Cloud Native Storage provides the control plan and storage service for vSphere with Kubernetes integration, and offers file-based persistent volumes easily accessible and managed within vCenter.
-This now includes support for vVols, persistent volume encryption, and snapshots, volume resizing, and a mixture of tooling such as application monitoring with Wavefront, next generation monitoring solutions like Prometheus, and infrastructure analytic solutions like vRealize Operations, providing an advanced level of visibility for vSphere administrators.
+This now includes support for vVols, persistent volume encryption, and snapshots, volume resizing, and a mixture of tooling such as application monitoring with Wavefront, next-generation monitoring solutions like Prometheus, and infrastructure analytic solutions like vRealize Operations, providing an advanced level of visibility for vSphere administrators.